 Long COVID is a real physical condition

-People all over the world are experiencing ongoing symptoms such as:
+400 million people all over the world have experienced ongoing symptoms after COVID such as:

 - fatigue and post-exertional crashes